 Organization of the human brain with emphasis on the CNS and brain-behaviour relationships.
-Effects of brain damage on cognitive functions, emotions, aphasia, personality, apraxia, agnosia, frontal lobe damage.
-Evaluation and rehabilitation in neuropsychology with an emphasis on languagecommunication disorders.
+Effects of brain damage on cognitive functions, emotions, personality, aphasia, apraxia, agnosia, frontal lobe damage.
+Evaluation and rehabilitation in neuropsychology with an emphasis language-communication on disorders.
 Basic neuropsychological test batteries for cognitive assessment.
-Methods differential diagnosis neurological disorders involving the Speech-Language Therapist (SLT).
+Methods of differential diagnosis of neurological disorders involving the Speech-Language Therapist (SLT).
 Cognitive rehabilitation methods.
 Clinical case studies of the above involving SLT.